dyyfk/weiqi-fullstack/README.md

 ## 🛠 Usage

-Go to localhost:3000 to see the server running
+Go to localhost:3000 to see the server running (localhost:80 for users using docker)

 ## 👥 Credits
 ### Authors